Heap analytics for apps with Contentsquare

 3. Before continuing, build your app target to help Swift resolve the modules.

-Initializing the Integration SDK and setting options
+Initializing the Integration and setting options

-The integration SDK contains a single API call that needs to be made in order to initialize data flow between Contentsquare and Heap and declare the direction in which data should flow.
+The integration contains a single API call that needs to be made in order to initialize data flow between Contentsquare and Heap and declare the direction in which data should flow.
 These options are currently mutually exclusive, so be sure to only enable the one defined below.

 Wherever you are calling Heap.startRecording() or Heap.shared.startRecording(), add a call to the integration's bind() method.